procf/colloids-setup/02-Simulating-waterDPD.md

 cd repositories/
 git clone git@github.com:procf/colloids-setup.git
 ```
-Copy the waterDPD scripts from the cloned copy of this repository to make your own waterDPD project folder
+And copy the waterDPD scripts from the cloned copy of this repository into your repositories directory to create your own waterDPD project folder
 ```bash
 cp -r ~/repositories/colloids-setup/Scripts/waterDPD-sims .
 ```